Core Image: History and implementation

 Core Image was introduced with Mac OS X 10.4.

 Early examples of its use can be found in the ripple effect in Dashboard, and Apple's professional digital photography application, Aperture.
 Starting with Mac OS X 10.5, any application that implements Image Kit can utilize Core Image.
 Preview and iPhoto are common examples.

 In 2011, Apple added Core Image to iOS in iOS 5.0.

 The Xcode Tools include Core Image Fun House and Quartz Composer; both utilize Core Image.

+The Core Image plugin architecture was inspired by that of Core Audio.

 Pixel accuracy

 All pixel processing provided by an Image Unit is performed in a pre-multiplied alpha (RGBA) color space, storing four color channels: red, green, blue, and transparency (alpha).
 Each color channel is represented by a 32-bit, floating point number.
 This provides exceptional color depth, far greater than can be perceived by the human eye, as each pixel is represented by a 128-bit vector (four 32-bit color channels).
 For color spaces of lower bit-depth, the floating-point calculation model employed by Core Image provides exceptional performance, which is useful when processing multiple images or video frames.